Updated January 2018

-Today, mortgages are classified as either qualified, or non-qualified, following the implementation of the Qualified Mortgage Guidelines in January 1, 2014.
-But despite the categorization, there isn’t really any law that prevents lenders from offering a non qualified mortgage, such a variance in qualifications.
+Today, mortgages are classified as either qualified or nonqualified, following the implementation of the Qualified Mortgage Guidelines on January 1, 2014.
+But despite the categorization, there isn’t really any law that prevents lenders from offering a nonqualified mortgage, such a variance in qualifications.

-What it also means is that in the event that there are opportunities for lenders to provide non-qualified mortgages to people and throughly vet them and potentially have a good source of revenue from clients who don’t fit the traditional mold.
-If you are interested in speaking with a lender about a non qualified mortgage, simply submit your information here and we will match you up with a great non qualified mortgage lender who can help you get your loan done.
+What it also means is that in the event that there are opportunities for lenders to provide non-qualified mortgages to people and thoroughly vet them and potentially have a good source of revenue from clients who don’t fit the traditional mold.
+If you are interested in speaking with a lender about a nonqualified mortgage, simply submit your information here and we will match you up with a great nonqualified mortgage lender who can help you get your loan done.

 CFPB: Qualified Mortgage (QM) Criteria

-The CFPB has put out a helpful flyer that highlights the criteria of a Qualified Mortgage.
+The CFPB has put out a helpful flyer that highlights the criteria for a Qualified Mortgage.
 From the flyer – there mandatory product features of a Qualified Mortgage are:

 Mandatory product feature requirements for all QMs